arthuravianna/uff-web3-course/chapter_01_hash_functions/README.md

 Ethereum, on the other hand, utilizes a more complex block structure.
 Each Ethereum block has three Merkle root hashes: Transactions, Receipts (essentially, pieces of data showing the effect of each transaction), and State.

 ## Practical Exercises
+This section presents the practical exercises that are useful to complement the reading.

+### Simple Hash Function
-1. The `simple_hash.py` script implements the simple hash mentioned in this doc.
-Update the code to construct a Hash Table using the simple hash and observe that collisions will happen frequently.
+The `./exercises/simple_hash/simple_hash.py` script implements the simple hash mentioned in this doc.
+Update the code to construct a Hash Table (python dict) using the simple hash and play around with it to find a collision.

+### Cryptographic Hash Function
-1. The `cryptographic_hash.py` script utilizes SHA-256 (a cryptographic function used by Bitcoin) to do the hashing.
+The `./exercises/cryptographic_hash/cryptographic_hash.py` script utilizes SHA-256 (a cryptographic hash function used by Bitcoin) to do the hashing.
+Update the code to construct a Hash Table (Python dict) using the cryptographic hash and observe that collisions will no longer happen.

 ### Merkle Trees
-This exercise is divided into two parts, represented by the merkleize and validate_proof functions declared in the `merkle_exercise/merkle.py`.
+This exercise is divided into two parts, represented by the merkleize and validate_proof functions declared in the `./exercise_merkle_tree/merkle.py`.
 The objective is to implement these two functions.
 Consider a binary Merkle Tree for the exercise.

 Part 1's objective is to implement the merkleize function.
 The merkleize function should calculate the Merkle Root Hash of the an string received as input.
 Consider each block is a word in the sentence (not including spaces, but including punctuation).